IATI/D-Portal/box/install-all.md

 	sudo apt install -y build-essential byobu pv curl parallel nano byobu-enable
 	sudo echo "dportal" >/etc/hostname
+	sudo timedatectl set-timezone "Etc/UTC"
 	sudo reboot

 The reboot to install new kernel (probably) and change hostname.
-When we log back in we should be running byobu.
+When we log back in we should be running byobu and have a UTC timezone.

 Add a ctrack user that can sudo without a password but can not login, from this point on we can su - ctrack to switch from root to our new